Covid cases in kids are soaring. In Tennessee, most remain unmasked and unvaccinated.

 Since then, Grundy County High School has struggled to cover for teachers absent due to illness, said Paul Conry, the principal.
 Conry said he and his secretary have had to work to pull teachers from other assignments and assign educational assistants to cover classes.
 “We simply don’t have enough subs,” Conry said.
 “They’re sick or not able to come in because of fear.”

 Grundy does not require masks in school, and only a handful of people wear them, Conry said.
-Elaine Andrews, a retired teacher from the Grundy County Schools, said that she was so upset about the mask policy that she decided to contact a bevy of state and local officials with her concerns.
+Elaine Andrews, a retired teacher from the Grundy County Schools, said that she was so upset about the mask policy that she decided to contact a number of state and local officials to raise her concerns.

 “I’m worried sick about our community and our schools with this virus,” she wrote in a text message to a school board member.
 “I understand the hesitation to mandate [masks], but we mandate people stop at red lights, pay taxes, and have certain vaccinations in order to enter school.
 Lives are at stake.”

 She said he replied that the state barred mandates, suggesting the policy will need to change in order for the county to act.
-Andrews has been frustrated by the responses locally and elsewhere.
+Andrews has been frustrated by the responses in the state.
 “You can’t convince anyone,” she said.
-“You have to be careful who you have a conversation with.
+“You have to be very careful who you have a conversation with.
 People get angry and you can’t carry on a conversation.
 There’s too much anger involved.”

 Scared and skeptical